Pumpkin Spice Pancakes (With Canned Pumpkin)

 wet ingredients and sugar in bowl

-Combine eggs, pumpkin puree, vanilla, brown sugar, melted butter and vanilla in a separate bowl.
+Mix eggs, pumpkin, vanilla, sugar, butter in another bowl.

 pumpkin pancakes batter